GetDutchie/brick/README.md

 Nope.
 Those are _state_ managers.
 As a _store_ manager, Brick tracks and delivers persistent data across many sources, but it does not care about how you render that data.
 In fact, in its first app, Brick was integrated with BLoCs - the BLoC requested the data, Brick discovered the data, delivered the data back to the BLoC, and the BLoC delivered the data to the UI component for rendering.

+As Repositories can output streams in `#getBatched`, a state manager could be easily bypassed.
+However, after trial and error, the Brick team determined the maintainence benefits of separating presentation and logic outweighed forgoing a state manager.

 ### What's in the name?

 Brick isn't a state management library, it's a data _store_ management library.
 While Brick doesn't persist data itself, it routes data between different source.
 "Brick" plays on the adage "brick and mortar store."